raspberrypilearning/fart-detector/WORKSHEET.md

 GPIO.setmode(GPIO.BCM) #use BCM pin layout GPIO.setup(TRIGGER, GPIO.IN)
 ```
 The `GPIO.setmode` line above configures the GPIO library to use the Broadcom pin layout which matches the graphic in the breadboard diagrams above.
 Then the `GPIO.setup` line actually configures the trigger pin to be an `INPUT`, that allows us to read the state of it to test if it is `HIGH` or `LOW`.
+The next task is for us to loop through all the possible on/off combinations for the ladder (0 to 15 in binary) and locate the threshold of this trigger pin.

+So the algorithm will be something like:

+- Loop for each number between 0 to 15
+    - Configure the laddder to the binary form of the number
+        - if GPIO 4 is LOW
+            - Exit loop
+- Wait for GPIO 4 to go HIGH
+    - Sound fart alarm

+So firstly we need some code to configure the ladder, then we can add the code that does the looping and waiting for the fart.